michaelshiloh/robotaPsyche/weeklySchedule.md

 		code](https://github.com/michaelshiloh/resourcesForClasses/tree/master/src/processingSketches/robotaPsyche/evolution)
 		for ideas or inspiration but note that I think it has some bugs.
 I will continue revising this.
 Feel free to ask me about it.
+- Documentation
+	- New folder called "March1" to include:
+		- Your code
+		- Readme:
+			- Describe what decisions you made in implementing the above
+			- Describe what you included in your DNA
+			- Describe your criterion for survival, removal, and regeneration
+			- Describe any problems
+			- Describe any simplifications you had to make to meet the deadline

 ### Week 7 March 1 3
 Memory, Space